Edward M. Sion

 Edward M Sion (born January 18, 1946) is an American astrophysicist who is Professor in the Department of Astrophysics and Planetary Science at Villanova University.
-He specializes on the structure and evolution of white dwarf stars and white dwarf stars in explosive binary star systems known as cataclysmic variables.
+He specializes in the structure and evolution of white dwarf stars and white dwarf stars in explosive binary star systems known as cataclysmic variables.

 Early life

 Edward M. Sion is a US citizen of Lebanese descent.

 Sion received a BA in Astronomy from the University of Kansas in 1968 and an MA in Astronomy from KU in 1969.
 He received a PhD in Astrophysics at the University of Pennsylvania in 1975.

 Career

 In 1977, Sion co-authored the Catalogue of Spectroscopically Identified White Dwarf Stars with George P. McCook.
 The book was converted to an online directory by Villanova University and contains over 20,000 identified white dwarf stars.
 The catalog introduced the WD-number, which uses the equatorial coordinate system to identify each white dwarf on the sky.
 The book and database are frequently referenced in journals since its creation.